achliopa/udemy_KubernetesCourse/readme.md

 * we use kubectl `kubectl get node` to see the nodes on aws
 * we will run the same deployment as we run on minikube or our dev machine to test that the aws k8s cluster is working
 * kubectl is conneted to our remote cluster. we use `kubectl run hello-minicube --image=k8s.gcr.io/echoserver:1.4 --port=8080` to create adeployment on cluster
-* we expose this deployment in the cluster using the dev service NodePort `kubectl expose deployment hello-minicube --type=NodePort`
+* we expose this deployment in the cluster using the dev service NodePort `kubectl expose deployment hello-minicube --type=NodePort`get nodes
 * we can connect in this way to every node on the exposed port except the master
 * if we run `kubectl get services` we see the running k8s service and the port we can use to access it
 * we go to AWS EC2 to see our 3 running instances in our region (zone of choice)